arash-arora/ipl-dataset-react/README.md

    - Team wise stats
    - Matches won by each team

+## Mobile Responsive
+ - Used tailwindcss framework of css to apply styles
+ - To optimise the code, I've created different components to be able to reuse them easily

 ### As the man of the match title was entitled to over 200 people, so I've manages to showcase just top 5 players with an option to view more.